crashmoney/obsidian-typewriter/README.md

 ## Development
 This theme is currently under development.
 Issues and pull requests are welcome.

-Please see [CHANGELOG.md](CHANGELOG.md) for new features.
-Descriptions are also available under Releases.
+Please see the Release descriptions for changes between updates.

 ## Installation